edgedb/edgedb/docs/stdlib/math.rst

     :index: logarithm

-    Returns the base-10 logarithm of the given value:
+    Returns the base-10 logarithm of the given value.

     .. code-block:: edgeql-repl